iancanada/McFIFOdisplay/README.md

 Hardware:
 1. Arduino board
-2. Any LCD shield for Arduion such as DRF0009
+2. Any LCD shield for Arduino, such as DRF0009

 Cable connections between McFIFO and Arduino board: